 The National Union of Journalists of Ukraine (NUJU) requested today (June 12) that the OSCE Special Monitoring Mission in eastern Ukraine and International Committee of the Red Cross determine Aseyev’s current status and whereabouts.

 RFE/RL Editor in Chief Nenad Pejic said that Aseyev’s detention, if true, is “deeply alarming and lawless,” and that he fears the blogger’s life could be at risk.
 “We demand that he be released immediately and that his safety be guaranteed.”

 Aseyev, who has referred to his efforts to chronicle daily life under conditions of war in the Donetsk region as “my education,” publishes unflinching texts and photos about current news and military developments, and posts about shopping, entertainment, and culture both in separatist and non-separatist controlled cities.
 He has also covered sensitive issues relating to the conflict, including reactions among Donetsk residents to the apparent assassination in October 2016 of the notorious Russia-backed separatist commander known as “Motorola.”

-Vasin also reports for other Ukrainian publications, including Зеркало недели (the Weekly Mirror) and Тиждень (The Week, Ukraine).
+Aseyev also reports for other Ukrainian publications, including Зеркало недели (Mirror Weekly) and Тиждень (The Ukrainian Week).